sohailcodes23/java-dsa/README.md

 ## Hashmap TC==> O(N) : worst case scenario

+## Recursion: In finding all subsequences/subsets TC==> O(2^N) : worst case scenario.
+Generally TC is not asked for recursive questions, we can say TC is Exponential if asked more this can be derived

 ## Constraint Tips:

 If it's said don't modify the array that means, you can't sort it or change the values